dlboutwe/SlingMD/README.md

 - Customisable note title formatting (placeholders for {Subject}, {Sender}, {Date}) with max-length trimming
 - Advanced subject clean-up engine using user-defined regex patterns
 - Configurable default tags for notes and tasks
-- Relative vs. absolute reminder modes with optional per-task prompt
-- Development/debug mode to surface internal thread-matching diagnostics
 - Duplicate-email protection and safe file-naming, including chronological prefixes for threads
 - User-overrideable markdown templates for both email and thread notes

 ## Installation

-1. Go to the [Releases](./Releases) folder in this repository
+1. Go to the [Releases](https://github.com/dlboutwe/SlingMD/releases) for this repository
-2. Download the latest version (currently `SlingMD.Outlook_1_0_0_44.zip`)
+2. Download the latest version
 3. **Important Security Step - Unblock the ZIP File**:
    - Right-click the downloaded ZIP file
    - Click "Properties"